openstack/kayobe/doc/source/configuration/network.rst

 * storage network
 * storage management network

-In addition, if Ceph or Swift is enabled, they can also be attached to the Ceph and Swift mangagment and replication networks.
+In addition, if Swift is enabled, they can also be attached to the Swift management and replication networks.

 Virtualised Compute Hosts
 -------------------------